syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/form-designer/create-fillable-PDF-forms/create-programmatically/form-field-properties.md

 ---
 layout: post
-title: Create Programmatically in EJ2 ASP.NET MVC PDF Viewer | Syncfusion
+title: Form Field Properties in EJ2 ASP.NET MVC PDF Viewer | Syncfusion
-description: Learn here all about Create Programmatically in ASP.NET MVC PDF Viewer component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Form Field Properties in ASP.NET MVC PDF Viewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
-control: Create Programmatically
+control: Form Field Properties
 publishingplatform: ej2-asp-core-mvc
 documentation: ug
 ---

+# Form Field Properties

+Form field properties in Syncfusion PDF Viewer allow you to customize and interact with form fields embedded within PDF documents.
+This documentation provides an overview of the form field properties supported by the Syncfusion PDF Viewer and explains how to use them effectively.

+  * Textbox
+  * Password
+  * CheckBox
+  * RadioButton
+  * ListBox
+  * DropDown
+  * SignatureField
+  * InitialField

 ## Signature and initial fields settings